lindapalacios/L1_Cashe/README.md

 Back End:
 We will build this application using a python backend as all of the team members are already familiar with python, and can contribute as necessary to the project.
 In addition, we will also be utilizing mongoDB because of the way it stores all the data.
 Because it operates similar to a dictionary, the plan is to store data people upload as value to their geographical coordinates as the key.
 From then on, we can work to construct a circular radius around the geographical unit, and let data be downloaded if two circular units intersect.

+Communication Between Front and Back End:
+Keaton will be the middle man that will work both with the frontend and backend as he has a solid overall understanding of both sides of the programming.
+He will manage the progress on both ends and make sure that things come together coherently and efficiently.
+He will also be offering assistance where needed but will mainly be focusing on the back end of the programming.

+Technologies and Functionalities: